Meet the women and men who embody everything IAP stands for, serving our customers, employees, and community with ingenuity and purpose.

 All employees of IAP Worldwide Services, Inc., and its wholly-owned subsidiaries, must avoid any interest or activity that either creates, or appears to create, a personal or organizational conflict of interest.
 A conflict of interest occurs when the nature of the work performed conflicts with the personal or pecuniary interests of the Company or its employees, resulting in the Company or employee receiving an unfair competitive advantage, impairment in objectivity, or the potential inability to render impartial assistance or advice.

 IAP is committed to maintaining a work environment that promotes diversity and is free of discrimination.
-All decisions with regard to personnel matters will be made without regard to non-work related factors such as age, race, religion, sex, national origin, genetic information (GINA), pregnancy, disability, veteran status, marital status, or sexual orientation.
+All decisions regarding personnel matters will be made without regard to non-work-related factors such as age, race, religion, sex, national origin, genetic information (GINA), pregnancy, disability, veteran status, marital status, or sexual orientation.

 IAP Worldwide Services, Inc., is committed to delivering a drug free work environment, and is compliant with the federal and state regulations prohibiting unlawful possession, use, or distribution of illicit drugs or alcohol by employees on its property.